 - Written price quotes should be obtained whenever possible.
 You must have at least three (3) written quotes if your order totals $10,000 or more.

-- The Purchasing Department has the final determination of vendor.
+- The Purchasing Office has the final determination of vendor.
 Preferred source, NYS Contract and MWBE vendors should be utilized as required by law and regulation.

-- Departments must contact the Purchasing Department for assistance with finalizing any contract or agreement that obligates SUNY Delhi.
+- Departments must contact the Purchasing Office for assistance with finalizing any contract or agreement that obligates SUNY Delhi.

-** President Michael Laliberte, VP of Business and Finance Carol Bishop and Controller Amy Brown are the only persons authorized to sign agreements or contracts.
-If you sign an agreement or contract you are NOT binding the college and may find yourself liable for payment.**
+** Chelsea Mathieu, Interim VP of Finance & Administration and Controller Amy Brown are the only persons authorized to sign agreements or contracts.
+If you sign an agreement or contract you are NOT binding the college and may find yourself liable for payment. **